Lessons Learned Subject Development Evidence

 Deep Dive Style Forms

 Schools we work with have shared with us their quality assurance forms and questionnaires and we have had considerable feedback from them on the questions asked by Ofsted.
 Inevitably, bloggers, tweeters and others online have also shared their thoughts in this area and we have been following these updates with keen interest.
 After taking time to consider all this information, we have assimilated it into a range of deep dive style forms.

 These forms are not definitive but they:

-- well structured and fit together into a ready to use tool kit;
+- are well structured and fit together into a ready to use toolkit;

-- consistent and framed around the same review areas (QoE – Intent, QoE – Implementation, QoE – Impact, Behaviour & Attitudes, Personal Development and Leadership & Management) with the 31 key areas of focus (e.g. questioning, pupil expectation, etc);
+- are consistent and framed around the same review areas (QoE – Intent, QoE – Implementation, QoE – Impact, Behaviour & Attitudes, Personal Development and Leadership & Management) with the 31 key areas of focus (e.g. questioning, pupil expectation, etc);

-- assessed against a common evaluation structure (exemplary, secure, requires further development);
+- are assessed against a common evaluation structure (exemplary, secure, requires further development);

 - are manageable in size and complexity.